davewalker5/MusicCatalogue/README.md

 ## Application Configuration File

 - The console application and web service use a common configuration file format, described in this section
+- The GUI has a much simpler configuration file that's described along with the UI, above

 ### General Settings and Database Connection String